animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > [!WARNING]
 >
 > In the hospital-provided housing that Lily got after the hospitalization, I visited for Thanksgiving.
-Her neighbor made food, including pork chops and mashed potatoes, all really good food, that we ate in her neighbor's unit.
+Her neighbor made food, including pork chops and mashed potatoes, that we ate in her neighbor's unit.
 I brought yams I'd made previously before the invitation.
 >
-> She told me, while I was hanging out, that she'd had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
-She gave no specifics, about where in the psychiatric unit and so on — like, the private bathroom that patients get or even the janitor's closet — but she said that she and him (the 50-something year old janitor) got into a relationship afterwards, that he was her most recent boyfriend, and she'd broken up with him.
-Maybe they have text conversations to confirm.
+> She told me that she'd had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
+They got into a relationship afterwards, and she'd broken up with him.
 >
 > Since she was being drugged with personality-disinhibiting benzos in that psychiatric unit, the institution, through the captivity and drugging of her, faciliated something extremely questionable.
 >
 > Benzos are personality-disinhibiting, like alcohol.
-Or GHB for that matter, whose mechanism of action also overlaps with benzos and alcohol, as a GABA agonist ([but also stimulates dopamine via acting on the GHB receptor](https://go.drugbank.com/drugs/DB01440#)).
-It's also known as the date-rape pill, and called the ["rapist's weapon of choice,"](https://www.bbc.com/news/uk-51006504) while benzos are the "therapist's weapon of choice" for targetting many psychiatric problems.
->
-> However, perhaps there is a better alternative to drugs and janitors for a person's psychological malaise.

-This could've been prevented if she had another resort, but not through further oppression and subduing.
-The answer to nonconsensual-coercion-on-innocent-people-with-questionable-sexual-outcomes isn't even-stricter-nonconsensual-coercion-on-innocent-people.
+Or GHB for that matter.

 I propose a new branch of medicine called intimacy healing, one with an ontology like as follows: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.